Adarsh2107-pro/image_caption/README.md

     - Configuration/experiment managment with Hydra
     - Added unit testing
     - Maintained main.py for Docker runs
+    - GitHub workflows (CI) for unit testing and docker building

 ## 7. References
 - [x] List of datasets, frameworks, and major third-party tools used